Why is gut barrier integrity important?

 - The mechanical barrier.
 This consists of a single layer of intestinal epithelial cells, held together by structures called tight junctions.
 Tight junctions are intercellular connectors that form scaffolding in the gut barrier to reinforce its’ integrity and keep out foreign materials and contaminants.
 (Fun fact: your resident microbes also support the presence of tight-junctions).

 So, what happens when these lines of defense falter?

 By nature, the gut is permeable, to allow essential inputs to pass through into the body.
 However, if the gut barrier is damaged or compromised, the permeability of the gut can increase, allowing substances that don’t belong in your body to enter the bloodstream.
-This is known as increased intestinal hyperpermeability, leaky gut, or gut barrier dysfunction.
+This is known as intestinal hyperpermeability, leaky gut, or gut barrier dysfunction.

 What causes leaky gut?

 A variety of factors may contribute to leaky gut, and research is still uncovering what causes, and what exacerbates, increased intestinal permeability.